mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

 description: "Discussion about when you should start blogging, the importance of getting early feedback and how to get it, how to market your posts and more"
 ---

 I started blogging in Dec 2021.
 It's been a wonderful journey.
 Has enabled me to gather my thoughts in a far more structured way.
-The series contains things I learned in terms of Hugo knowledge, how to write a blog post and more.
+The series is based on my setup of Hugo - Netlify - GitHub.
+I'll shared my knowledge in terms of Hugo knowledge, how to write a blog post and more.
+If anyone is interested in the Netlify setup, see [Hugo Quick Start](https://gohugo.io/getting-started/quick-start/) then [Netlify - Hugo setup]([@self](https://docs.netlify.com/integrations/frameworks/hugo/).

 ## When should you start creating a blog?